-- Ability to enforce inappropriate writing speeds (too high/low; incorrect pattern eg. CAV on DVD-RW) for testing purposes.
+- Ability to enforce inappropriate writing speeds (too high/low; incorrect pattern eg. CAV on DVD-RW) for testing purposes and unlimited experimentation fun.

-- Ability to adjust writing speed during writing.
+- Ability to allow adjusting writing speed and pattern during writing.

 - (if supported by hardware) Ability to control laser power manually.

-- Ability to read DVD+RW DL (I really wish that DVD+RW DL was released.
+- Ability to read DVD+RW DL using available laser power.
+(I really wish that DVD+RW DL was released.
 Marketed improperly, so died.).